WRITING OBSTACLE

 Viktor sees no point in delaying the reason he is here.
 “I am going to die in a few days.”

-Not an “if” but “when.”
+It is not an “if” but “when.”
 Viktor made the right choice of carpenter.
 The man asks the practical questions.

-“Uncertain, though the latter is inevitable, because—“
+“Uncertain, though the latter may be inevitable, because—“

 It would certainly be a fitting addition.